kubernetes/community/contributors/devel/sig-testing/writing-good-e2e-tests.md

 Note that opening issues for specific better tooling is welcome, and code implementing that tooling is even more welcome :-).

+### Resource usage ###
+When writing tests, resources used in the tests should be chosen specifically and sanely quanified.

+Therefore it is important to use resources that are:
+1. appropriate to the test
+2. inexpensive (containing little or no overhead)
+3. create just as many an needed, no more

+For example:
+1. only using the resource type which is appropriate to the `test/e2e/<AREA>/<SPECIFIC_AREA>`
+2. the resource type `ConfigMap` is inexpensive, common, and stateless.
+It should be used for such things as fetching created resources
+3. although the clusters used for testing are generally beefy, an overamount of resources should not be created as it is unnecessary